vinayakk-cmd/Email-Regisiteration-page-VYK/README.md

 # Email-Regisiteration-page-VYK
-My first web page in terms of email shit
+My first web page with validation using HTML,CSS and Javascript